thesleuth/reveal-slides/md/springboot/springmvcproject/springmvcproject.md

 * Each service operation is considered a _transaction_ by the user.
 	* a single transaction can involve multiple operations of insert/update/delete to a database
 * Mediates communication between controller and _repository_.
-	* A _repository_ is responsible for bridging communication between application and database by performing `CRUD` operations.

 -
 -